Ray-Tracing-Systems/HydraRendererInfo/README.md

 If you need photo realistic rendering engine for your application that is:

 * Fast (TBD: reference our comparison with octane here)
-* Platform independt (Both OS and hardware)
+* Platform independent (Both OS and hardware independent)
 * Free and Open Source
 * Reliable solution with customer support (sou you can be sure it works for your particular cases and needs).
 * Robust for complex light transport
-* Have well specified rendering models for materials and lights (TBD: this is in progress)
+* Have well specified rendering models for materials and lights.
+Sou you can feed renderer with existing content.
+(TBD: this is in progress)

 ## WHAT